Storware/vprotect-manual/deployment/backup-destinations/object-storage/scality-ring.md

 In this example, we will show you how to use the Scality S3 connector to create a backup destination for vProtect.
 _It assumes that S3 connector is installed and configured_

-We will start from creating user, please launch S3 connector user interface
+We will start by creating a user, please launch the S3 connector user interface.

 ![](../../../.gitbook/assets/object-storage-scality-s3-user.jpg)

-Log in as an account, using the password set in _Setting an account Password_ from the S3 console GUI
+Log in as an account user using the password set in _Setting an account Password_ from the S3 console GUI.
-Select the user to open the user management dialog.
+Select the user to open the user management window.
-Click Add user to raise the add user dialog.
+Click Add user to open the add user window.
 Enter the user name and make sure to check the box for "FullAccessGroup".

 ![](../../../.gitbook/assets/object-storage-scality-s3-user2.jpg)

 The user management panel displays the user name and the Amazon Resource Name \(ARN\).
-Now we will generate access and secret key for a user.
+Now we will generate the access and secret keys for the user.
-Click the key icon in the Actions column of the user' row.
+Click on the key icon in the Actions column of the user row.

 ![](../../../.gitbook/assets/object-storage-scality-s3-user3.jpg)

-Click on Generate a new key
+Click on Generate a new key.

 ![](../../../.gitbook/assets/object-storage-scality-s3-user4.jpg)

-Click Proceed to generate the user's AccessKey and SecretAccessKey
+Click on Proceed to generate the user's AccessKey and SecretAccessKey.

 ![](../../../.gitbook/assets/object-storage-scality-s3-user5.jpg)

-Copy and save SecretAccessKey to a secure location.
+Copy and save the SecretAccessKey to a secure location.
 It is not shown again and cannot be recovered later.

 ![](../../../.gitbook/assets/object-storage-scality-s3-user6.jpg)

-Now we can go to the bucket creation.
-Please go to S3 Browser interface
+Now we can go to bucket creation.
+Please go to S3 Browser interface.

 ![](../../../.gitbook/assets/object-storage-scality-s3-dashboard.jpg)

-The S3 Browser open to the main window, from which one can see the entire roster of buckets.
+The S3 Browser opens the main window, from which one can see the entire roster of buckets.
-Click the Create Bucket button at the top left of the main window.
+Click the Create Bucket button in the top left of the main window.

 ![](../../../.gitbook/assets/object-storage-scality-s3-bucket.jpg)

-Enter a name for the new bucket and click Create button.
+Enter a name for the new bucket and click on Create button.

 ![](../../../.gitbook/assets/object-storage-scality-s3-bucket2.jpg)

-It's all on the scality side.
+That's all on the Scality side.
 Now we can go to vProtect.
-Open "Backup Destination" tab from the left side menu and choose "Amazon S3 / S3-compatible" as a new type of backup destination.
+Open the "Backup Destination" tab from the left side menu and choose "Amazon S3 / S3-compatible" as the new type of backup destination.

 ![](../../../.gitbook/assets/backup-destinations-object-storage%20%284%29%20%284%29%20%282%29%20%281%29%20%283%29.jpg)

-Like in other S3-compatible backup destinations, you have to fill below fields and provide access and secret key.
+Like in other S3-compatible backup destinations, you have to fill in the fields below and provide the access and secret key.

 ![](../../../.gitbook/assets/backup-destinations-object-storage-scality.jpg)

-That's it, you can now safely store your backups
+That's it, you can now safely store your backups.